rahulg/cosh/README.md

 # cosh

-`cosh` is a small python utility that allows you to generate a common environment configuration (variables and aliases) for multiple shells that may not share a common syntax.
+`cosh` is a small ruby utility that generates a shell environment & alias configuration for multiple shells that don't share a common syntax.

-It's not likely to be useful to you unless you use `fish` / `csh` along with the `sh` family of shells.

 It currently supports the following families: